tengelisconsulting/build/README.md

 with the DockerHub infrastructure.

 The server currently runs one build at a time, in a background thread.
-To allow synchronous builds, the build execution would need to be performed on isolated network stacks, in order to prevent port collision during testing, among other issues.
+To allow synchronous builds the build execution would need to be performed on isolated network stacks in order to prevent port collision during testing, among other issues.
 In the future I would like to investigate dynamically provisioning build execution environments on demand, perhaps up to some maximum number of parallel builds.